serverless/core/README.md

 #### Vanilla Javascript

-Serverless Components are written in vanilla javascript and seek to use the least amount of dependencies and fads, enabling ease of understanding by both beginning and fatigued javascript practioners.
+Serverless Components are written in vanilla javascript and seek to use the least amount of dependencies and fads, enabling ease of understanding by both beginning and fatigued javascripters.

 # Getting Started